Heading

 Selection.GoTo What:=wdGoToBookmark, Name:="PrimaryEdit"

-' Roughly center page on screen
+' Roughly center page on screen fassuming a full page of text is visible

 ActiveWindow.ScrollIntoView Selection.Bookmarks("\Page").Range

-ActiveWindow.SmallScroll Down:=4
+ActiveWindow.SmallScroll Down:=7

 End If